20 Best Fruits For Muscle Gain (Ultimate Guide)

 Pineapple for muscle gain

 Pineapple has an enzyme called bromelain.
-This enzyme helps break down protein, which makes it an ideal fruit to add if you have a hard time digesting proteins (especially red meat).
-It also seems to help boost immunity and reduce inflammation.
+This enzyme helps break down protein, making it an ideal fruit to add if you have difficulty digesting proteins (especially red meat).

 • When to eat: post-workout